Andrea Constand v. Bill Cosby

 Andrea Constand v.
-William H. Cosby, Jr. is a civil suit filed in March 2005 and resolved with an undisclosed cash settlement (including a confidentiality agreement between its two parties) in November 2006.
+William H. Cosby, Jr. is a civil suit filed in federal court for the Eastern District of Pennsylvania in March 2005 and resolved with an undisclosed cash settlement (including a confidentiality agreement between its two parties) in November 2006.
 It was later revealed that the amount paid to Constand was $3.38 million.
 The case was filed by Andrea Constand, a former college and Canadian national team basketball player, against comedian and entertainer Bill Cosby, concerning a sexual assault that occurred in Cosby's home in January 2004 while Constand was working for Temple University women's basketball team in Philadelphia, Pennsylvania.
 At that time, no criminal charges were filed.

 On December 30, 2015, however, Cosby was charged with three second-degree felony counts of aggravated indecent assault as a result of the accusations made by Constand about the January 2004 incident, including revelations in Cosby's 2005 deposition in the case which came to public and investigators' attention when they were unsealed by a judge in 2015.

 In 2018, Cosby was found guilty of all three counts against Constand.
 He was subsequently sentenced to 3–10 years in state prison.
-On June 30, 2021, however, Cosby’s convictions and sentences were vacated by the Supreme Court of Pennsylvania due to violations of his due process rights.
+On June 30, 2021, however, Cosby's convictions and sentences were vacated by the Supreme Court of Pennsylvania due to violations of his due process rights.

 Constand's background

 Andrea Erminia Constand was born on April 11, 1973, in Toronto, and played basketball at Albert Campbell Collegiate Institute in the city.
 After high school, Constand earned a scholarship to play basketball at the University of Arizona.
 Constand averaged 10 points per game in her senior season and helped the Wildcats win the NIT, and later pursued a career as a professional basketball player in Europe.
 She also played for Canada at the 1997 Summer Universiade.

 While back in southern Ontario, Temple University's then-new women's basketball coach, three-time Olympic gold medalist Dawn Staley, asked Constand to join her at Temple as director of operations for the women's team.
 In 2002, Cosby and Constand became friends in her new role; Cosby is an alumnus of Temple and maintained a close relationship with the college.
-Constand attended dinner parties and private dinners at Cosby’s home in Elkins Park, a suburb of Philadelphia.
+Constand attended dinner parties and private dinners at Cosby's home in Elkins Park, a suburb of Philadelphia.